Key (character)

-Key is a supervillain appearing in media published by DC Comics, primarily as an enemy of the Justice League.
+The Key is a supervillain appearing in media published by DC Comics, primarily as an enemy of the Justice League.
 The character continues to appear in Justice League and Batman comics, with a ghoulish appearance since 1997.

 Publication history

 The Key first appeared in Justice League of America #41, and was created by Gardner Fox and Mike Sekowsky.

 Fictional character biography

 The Key debuted in Justice League of America #41 (December 1965).
 The unidentified man known as the Key develops mind-expanding "psycho-chemicals" that activate his 10 senses.
 Assisted by henchmen known as "Key-Men" and a "key blaster" gun, the Key has several failed run-ins with the Justice League of America (JLA).
 The Key first drugs the Leaguers, which not only causes them to disband the Justice League, but also physically blinds them to the existence of the Key and his Key-Men.
 The Key fails to take into account Hawkman's sidekick, Hawkgirl, who frees him from the drug's effects.
 They free the other Leaguers, and the Key is imprisoned.

 The Key returns three years later.
 During his last attack on the League, he left a subconscious command in their minds that would not allow them to leave the League's headquarters for one hour.
 At the end of that time, each Leaguer would turn on another and kill him or her.
 Superman defeats the Key by going back in time and sending his un-hypnotized self forward in time.
 He defeats each Leaguer in turn, and then imprisons the Key in the Fortress of Solitude in suspended animation.

 The Key appeared to die six years later.
 He wires an entire city block of St. Louis, Missouri, with bombs, forcing the Justice League to pass through a series of traps to reach the device which will stop the detonation.
 The Key reveals that he was freed by a judge who found Superman's actions an unconstitutional use of cruel and unusual punishment.
 Incarcerated in a regular prison, he learns the psychoactive drugs he has taken have left him terminally ill.
 Released on humanitarian grounds, he attempts to destroy the League.
 The Phantom Stranger impersonates one of the Key-Men, helping to save the League.
 Green Lantern John Stewart drives the explosive force of the bombs down into the ground, and the Key escapes at the last moment.

 The Key appears again in Justice League of America #150 (January 1978).
 The Manhunter Mark Shaw has given up his old identity to become a new hero named the Privateer.
 Doctor Light attempts to gain access to the Justice League Satellite, but is driven off by the Privateer.
 Light encounters a new villain, the Star-Tsar, and they briefly engage in battle.
-Eventually, the League discovers that Shaw is the Star-Tsar and used Snapper Carr and Key as proxies.
-Additionally, Key was deformed after being exposed to radiation in his previous encounter with the League.
+Eventually, the League discovers that Shaw is the Star-Tsar and used Snapper Carr and the Key as proxies.
+Additionally, the Key was deformed after being exposed to radiation in his previous encounter with the League.